 A data mart is a subset of a data warehouse oriented to a specific business line.
 Data marts contain repositories of summarized data collected for analysis on a specific section or unit within an organization, for example, the sales department.

 A data warehouse on the other hand is a large centralized repository of data that contains information from many sources within an organization.
 The collated data is used to guide business decisions through analysis, reporting, and data mining tools.
 Whereas in the past, organizations would need to decide whether to build specialized data marts and how these would fit into the data warehouse, today with cloud-based data warehouse services being so cost-effective, scalable, and extremely accessible, organizations of all sizes can leverage cloud infrastructure and build a centralized data warehouse.
 For more detailed information, and a data warehouse tutorial, check this article.

-3. Another common misconception is the Data Warehouse vs Data Lake.
 A data lake is a highly scalable storage system that holds structured and unstructured data in its original form and format.
-A data lake does not require planning or prior knowledge of the data analysis needed - it assumes that analysis will happen later, on-demand.
+A data lake does not require planning or prior knowledge of the data analysis needed—it assumes that analysis will happen later, on-demand.
 A data warehouse, however, contains structured, processed, mature data, and is more likely to be used by a business professional than a data scientist.